cissou8/async-siril/README.md

 [pysiril](https://gitlab.com/free-astro/pysiril) is a great library for interacting with Siril.
 However, it is not asyncio based and does not provide a pythonic interface to the Siril command line interface.

-#### Siril just added python scripts, how is this different?
+#### Siril just added python scripting, how is this different?

-The new python scripts added to Siril are a great addition for in app scripts and can do a lot of powerful things.
+The new python scripting added to Siril is a great improvement for in-app scripts.
 However, sometimes you just need a simple interface for headless operations of Siril.

 ## Acknowledgements

-Siril is a fantastic piece of software and am grateful to the [free-astro](https://gitlab.com/free-astro) team for their hard work.
-And a special thanks to [Vincent](https://gitlab.com/Vincent-FA) for answering questions and providing support.
+Siril is a fantastic piece of software and I am grateful to the [free-astro](https://gitlab.com/free-astro) team for their hard work.
+Special thanks to [Vincent](https://gitlab.com/Vincent-FA) for answering questions and providing support.

 ## License

-async-siril is licensed under either of
+async-siril is licensed under:

 - BSD-3-Clause license ([LICENSE-BSD](LICENSE-BSD) or <https://opensource.org/licenses/BSD-3-Clause>)

-at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in async-siril by you, as defined in the BSD-3-Clause license, shall be dually licensed as above, without any additional terms or conditions.